Thomas Brown (settler)

 Thomas Brown (1803 – 5 July 1863) was an early settler in colonial Western Australia, and a Member of the Western Australian Legislative Council.

-Thomas Brown was born in England in 1803.
+Brown was born in England in 1803.
 He married Eliza Bussey in 1836, and by 1840 he was living in Cuddesdon, Oxfordshire and working as a road surveyor.
 He was reasonably well off financially by then, having an interest in the rental of a turnpike, and some rental property in the district.

-In November 1840, Brown and his family emigrated to Western Australia, arriving on the Sterling in March 1841.
-They brought with them seven servants including 18 year old John Taylor.
+In November 1840, Brown and his family emigrated to Western Australia, arriving on Sterling in March 1841.
+They brought with them seven servants, including eighteen-year-old John Taylor.
 During a severe storm on board, all their horses except two suffered broken necks and died.